Last Updated on April 28, 2026

 More Fun Activities For Teens in Glasgow

-Here is a list of 7 more super fun that Glasgow has to offer that teens will love
+Here is are 7 more super fun that Glasgow has to offer that teens will love

 Axe Throwing: Teens will love throwing axes at a target.
 No experience is necessary.
-An axe throwing coach shows you how to do it!
-Try axe throwing at either Harry Hatchet’s (Glasgow’s largest axe throwing centre) or Axe Hurling, Glasgow.
+Try it out at Game of Thrones, Glasgow.

-Cat Cafe : For teenage animal loves, a visit to the Purple Cat Cafe will be the perfect thing to do.
+Cat Cafe : For teenage animal lovers, a visit to the Meow cat cafe will be the perfect thing to do.
 Enjoy a treat and watching the cats at the same time.

 Cinema : if you fancy seeing a movie while you’re in Glasgow try the Glasgow Everyman.
 Kick back on sofas, have drinks and snacks brought to you.
 Watch all the latest releases.